qtermace/qtermace/pages/about.md

 ![](../uploads/favicon-1-.jpg)

-**Images**
+**Imagery**

 The banner image I've found on the website *unsplash,* where one can find a variety of free images that can be used for things like blogs and websites.
-I was thinking to create a banner image myself, but I believe that using photos of actual artworks for the website about art is better than trying to recreate something that could (doubt that) be called art.
-As for other imagery in my blog, I also use pictures from unsplash and canva, as well as some pictures that I took myself and my friends' (some of them are really good photographers or artists) pictures that they don't mind me using in here.
+I was thinking to create a banner image myself, but I believe that using photos of actual artworks (in my case it is a photo of a famous wall where lots of graffiti artists left their signatures, some inscriptions and small sketches) for the website about art is better than trying to recreate something that could (doubt that) be called art.
+As for other images in my blog, I also use pictures from unsplash and canva, as well as some pictures that I took myself and my friends' (some of them are really good photographers and artists) pictures that they don't mind me using in here.

 Well, that's pretty much it.
 Make yourselves comfortable and enjoy the journey into typographic art!